 On a more general level, Fishbane describes teshuva's transformation process as being inaugurated by a "sudden awakening of spiritual need, through a sense of lack, a realization that one's inner life is in a state of tohu."
 The latter word comes from Genesis 1:2, which describes Earth as being unformed (tohu) and void - תֹ֙הוּ֙ וָבֹ֔הוּ.
 Tohu refers to "inchoate and unformed elements, without shape or sense.
 But then, with a sudden insight, our intuitive spirit may generate meanings from the vast realm of possibilities.
 The mind is awakened to its epistemic potency and affirms there is something here."

 Fishbane describes the "psychic state of being overwhelmed by circumstances: to be without breathing room or the capacity to conceive any life alternative.
 This is the state of qotzer ruah, or shortness of breath."
-He is referring to Exodus 6:9, when Moses tells the Jews he will bring them to Israel but they wouldn't listen because their spirits were crushed (which is the common translation of qotzer ruah - קֹּ֣צֶר ר֔וּחַ) by slavery.
+He is referring to Exodus 6:9 when Moses tells the Jews that God will bring them to Israel, but they wouldn't listen because their spirits were crushed (which is the common translation of qotzer ruah - קֹּ֣צֶר ר֔וּחַ) by slavery.
 "Oppression burdens both spirit and body, and narrows the horizons of thought and feeling.
 It's an invisible force, crushing the individual."

 Fishbane notes that to remember slavery in Egypt one must also remember the exodus from it: "imagine the radical suddenness of an improbable or unexpected change....freedom, release from oppression, transformation, rebirth of self-awareness, revitalization, a new sensibility and consciousness.
 Where torpor had darkened vision and hope, there is now a sense of a future.
 One feels the regeneration of life and the transformation of an enslaved will.
 Release and personal renewal conjoin.
 Newborn freedom marks the onset of new horizons, dispelling the anxieties that induce the sureties of habit."